Sjeanpierre/sjeanpierre/README.md

 **What sort of work I do?**

-- 👨🏿‍💻 My primary areas of focus in the past have been Site Reliability and Database Reliability Engineering disciplines.
+- 👨🏿‍💻 My primary areas of focus in the past have been Site Reliability and Database Reliability Engineering.
 - 🌱 Team building, and engineering recruitment
 - 🤠 Technical leadership & planning
 - 🤓 System scalability, architecture, and capacity management